LivePersonInc/knowledge-center-archive/pages/documents/Admin-Settings/Integration-Hub/workato-user-guide.md

       </tr>
       <tr>
         <td>Tools</td>
         <td>Workato provides a more advanced set of tools to make your recipes even more powerful.
-Find more details on tools [here](https://docs.workato.com/tools.html#building-recipes).</td>
+Find more details on tools <a href="https://docs.workato.com/tools.html#building-recipes">here.</a></td>
       </tr>
       <tr>
         <td>Dashboard</td>